Voiced velar approximant: Features

 Features of a voiced velar approximant:

 The most common type of this approximant is glide or semivowel.
 The term glide emphasizes the characteristic of movement (or 'glide') of /[ɰ]/ from the vowel position to a following vowel position.
 The term semivowel emphasizes that, although the sound is vocalic in nature, it is not 'syllabic' (it does not form the nucleus of a syllable).
-For a description of the approximant consonant variant used e.g. in Spanish, see below.
+For a description of the spirant approximant variant used e.g. in Spanish, see § Phonetic ambiguity and transcription usage.